 Unlike permanent hair dyes, semi permanent hair dyes (also called hair glosses) are deposit-only colors.
 This means they don’t open the hair cuticle and lighten hair, only darkening it or adding a tint or gloss.
 However, unlike permanent hair color, semi-permanent dyes last only for a few washes and don’t 100% cover gray hair.

-Glosses are available in clear if you only want to add shine, or in a variety of colors that can be used to create rainbow hair looks.
-You won’t need an activator to use them, and they are often vegan friendly and conditioning so they don’t harm your hair.
-You can just use it straight on your hair, and depending on your hair porosity the results will be more or less intense and long-lasting.
+Glosses are available in clear if you only want to add shine, or colors that can be used to create rainbow hair looks.
+You won’t need an activator to use them, and they are often vegan friendly and conditioning.
+You can just use it straight on your hair.
+Depending on your hair porosity the results will be more or less intense and long-lasting.

 Best Rated Semi Permanent Hair Dyes Brands